polkadot-js/docs/docs/api/start/api.tx.subs.md

 ## Payment information

-The Polkadot/Substrate RPC endpoints exposes weight/payment information that takes an encoded extrinsic and calculates the on-chain weight fees for it.
+The Polkadot/Substrate RPC endpoints exposes weight/payment information that takes an encoded extrinsic and calculates the transaction fees for it.
 A wrapper for this is available on the tx itself, taking exactly the same parameters as you would pass to a normal `.signAndSend` operation, specifically `.paymentInfo(sender, <any options>)`.
 To expand on our previous example -

 ```js
 // construct a transaction